A Pioneering Singer, Bandleader, Composer: Noble Lee Sissle

 His father, Reverend George A. Sissle, was pastor of the Simpson M. E. Chapel.* George encouraged his son to sing in the church choir and this is undoubtedly where Noble Sissle honed his skill as a tenor.

 The Sissle family briefly moved to Ohio but Noble returned to Indiana to attended De Pauw University on scholarship for a while.
-Later, Sissle would tour the Midwest singing with a quartet in the “Chautauqua Circuit” to earn enough money to enroll at Butler University.
+Later, Sissle toured the Midwest singing with a quartet in the “Chautauqua Circuit” to earn enough money to enroll at Butler University.
 While at Butler, he composed the song, “Butler Will Shine Tonight” and became bandleader of an African-American orchestra that played at the Hotel Severin.

 Noble eventually left college life to form his own band, only to have this venture cut short by World War I. Like many young men of the era, Noble Sissle enlisted in the Army.
 He spent 14 months overseas, notably serving in the second battle of the Marne.
 The war did not separate him from his music, however.
 He worked with the James Reese Europe Band, known as the “Hell Fighters” introducing jazz to American and French soldiers.